We had hoped to outrun the advertised storm . We were wrong. So very wrong.

 (Early evidence of French workshy-ness, and the willingness of the UNESCO team to be hoodwinked)

-Even centuries on, and in a torrential downpour, it ì Iwas an impressive space, and when combined with the ongoing art installation,it was certainly a force to be reckoned with.
+Even centuries on, and in a torrential downpour, it is an impressive space, especially when combined with the ongoing art installation.

 No comments: